-- Lunchtime Supervisors - Support staff (e.g. Learning Support Assistants and Teaching Assistants) - Other school staff (e.g. buildings and maintenance, administrative and technical support) - Students undertaking Initial Teacher Training - Supply Teachers - Teachers
+- Lunchtime Supervisors

+- Support staff (e.g. Learning Support Assistants and Teaching Assistants)

+- Other school staff (e.g. buildings and maintenance, administrative and technical support)

+- An Early Career Teacher

+- Supply Teachers

+- Teachers

 27. Reviewing Effectiveness

 The School advises all staff of the need for timeliness, accuracy and completeness in the recording of behaviour management incidents and will advise staff on the correct procedures for recording statements.